cloudwithanne/Deploying-an-AI-Spam-Detection-App/README.md

-# Flask App Deployment on AWS EC2
+# Deployment of an AI Spam Detection App

 ## Overview
-This guide walks you through the steps to set up and deploy a Flask application on an AWS EC2 instance.
+This will walks you through the steps to set up and deploy an AI spam detection application on an AWS EC2 instance.
+This app was written in Python (Flask).
 The app will run on a production-ready server using Gunicorn.

 ---